glennan93/2022-Fall-Hackathon-Mantissa-Monsters/README.md

 For our project, we decided to create a program that assists users in using their time effectively while studying/working and also allows them to track their time spent on specific courses/tasks.
 This project was based upon the Pomodoro Technique, a time management strategy that breaks work into intervals ("pomodoros"), typically 25 minutes in length, separated by short breaks.

-Technologies used included HTML, CSS, Javascript, MongoDB, ...
+Technologies used included HTML, CSS, Javascript, MongoDB, Mongoose, Node.

 Our program main page consists of a timer, a Session Info form, and graph to visually display number of pomodoros completed for each subject/task.
 The program would also included a login page.